 In October 2016, members of the quality team undertook an Internal Gap Analysis of the QMS with the University’s Quality office.
 The recommendations from that report was to publish the QMS on our website and develop a Customer Improvement Plan (CIP) with some key performance indicators (KPIs) for the continual improvement of service and the QMS.

-Sincere thanks to all staff of Administrative and Technical teams who were involved in the creation of the QMS initially.
-Specifically the members of Quality Team for their hard work creating and annually reviewing the QMS.
+Sincere thanks to all staff of Administrative and Technical teams who were involved in the creation of the QMS.
+Specifically the members of the Quality Team for their hard work creating and annually reviewing the QMS.